 Diet

 Sea nettles have a broad diet as their hunting style is of a passive nature.
-This makes them accept a wider spectrum of prey.
 They are predators and carnivorous creatures.
-Small crustaceans, sea snails, zooplankton, small fish, fish eggs, larval fishes, other larvae, and even other jellyfish, are all on the menu.
+Its tentacles catch zooplankton, small crustaceans, worms, mosquito larvae, and many other types of prey, making the Atlantic sea nettle an effective hunter.

 Their hunting style consists of them leaving their tentacles hanging down in the water.
 These tentacles contain cnidocysts or stings that can paralyze their prey with their toxins.
 Once a creature is caught up in its tentacle web, the oral arms bring the prey to the mouth.
-The tentacles also digest the animal en route to the mouth.
+The tentacles also digest the animal on the way to the mouth.

 Reproduction